scala-android/sbt-android/README.md

     option is usable here)
  * `proguardConfig in Android ...` can be used to replace the entire proguard config included with android-sdk-plugin
-* Scala applications on android build faster if they're using scala 2.8.1, I have found.
+* I have found that Scala applications on android build faster if they're using scala 2.8.1.
 Set the scala version in `build.sbt` by entering `scalaVersion := "2.8.1"`

 ### TODO ###